naps-product-sa/vmc-openshift-install-lab/README.md

 This repository is intended to leverage the [VMware Cloud Open Environment Service](https://demo.redhat.com/catalog?search=vmware&category=Open_Environments&item=babylon-catalog-prod%2Fvmc.sandbox.prod) in the [Red Hat Demo Platform (RHDP)](https://demo.redhat.com) for a UPI installation of OpenShift.

 ## Deploy the labguide
+The labguide for this workshop is built using [OpenShift Homeroom](https://github.com/openshift-homeroom).
+You can run it in a container on your bastion host and access it using your browser.
 First, SSH into your bastion:
 ```bash
 export GUID=<your guid>